pluginever/wc-serial-numbers/readme.txt

 === ⚡ WooCommerce Serial Numbers PRO Features: ===

-* Create and assign license keys for WooCommerce subscription products.
 * Create and assign license keys for WooCommerce variable products.
 * Generate bulk license keys with your custom key generator rule.
 * Random & sequential order for the generator rules.